and blah de blah ... CRO....

 If however, you were to write about the Spring/Summer trends hitting the New York Fashion Show – it would have a huge topical value only at the time of its showing (September time) it could also have some evergreen value with updates and revisions and careful re-titling or editorial addition.

 If however you were to write about the best Spring bracelets available to buy online, you will only have a limited time that the links and value are of interest and therefore is time sensitive in its distribution, due to relevance for the target audience.
 The latter, is therefore a time-sensitive and topical piece without longevity, although it is still possible to ‘recycle content’ that is not evergreen.

 The fictitious picture, is built on real insights of your own customers or target market.

 The data serves to represent the demographic and type of person, the work they do, their interests and their motivations, and what social accounts and topics they are likely to follow and interact with.

 Refers to a plan of connected, different activities, that has the purpose of achieving strategised goals.
 For example, you may run a series of campaigns for different end users, providing clear and instant messaging to engage with a very specific and niche audience.
 The end goal however, would be to grow new business and to highlight the reasons or specific elements of the business product that are of particular relevance to the end user.
 This may have several strategies attached to it.

-A campaign can utilise a number of formats and is not restricted to marketing and advertising efforts – you may for example run workshops, demonstrations and content within your campaign, however, the key is ensuring that they are cohesive within the overall plan and delivery.
+A campaign can utilise a number of formats and is not restricted to marketing and advertising efforts – you may for example run workshops, demonstrations and content within your campaign, however, the key is ensuring that you allow and schedule the appropriate amount of time to campaign planning, it is essential to ensure each campaign is cohesive within the overall plan and delivery.